|

 Brazilian Lullaby | Cordoba and Romero Creations ukuleles, Neumann TLM 102 mic, Topping E2x2 OTG and Logic Pro.

 The above tracks were mixed using Beyerdynamic DT 770 Pro X headphones and KRK Rokit 5 Gen 5 monitors plugged into the E2x2 OTG.
 The Topping DAC renders audio clearly and accurately—almost too much detail!
-I check the final mix with Sennheiser HD650 and Apple AirPods to make sure they translate to other sound systems.

-Topping E2x2 OTG | The buttons—MON, 48C, STR, etc.—are white switched off but change color when engaged. | Image courtesy Topping
+Topping E2x2 OTG | The buttons—MON, 48C, STR, etc.—appear white when switched off but change color when engaged. | Image courtesy Topping

 Spoken Word